 {% endnavList %}

-If you have created multiple navigation categories, such as “Footer Navigation”, you can specify the calltypeIdby parameters, for example{% navList footerNavs with typeId=2 %}(assuming the Footer Navigation ID is 2).
+If you have created multiple navigation categories, such as "Footer Navigation", you can specify the call bytypeIdparameters, for example{% navList footerNavs with typeId=2 %}(assuming the Footer Navigation ID is 2).

 When setting up navigation, there are several key points to note:

-• Name clearly:The display name of the navigation link should be concise and clear, which is convenient for users to understand and also helps search engines to capture and understand the content of the page.
+- Clear naming:The display name of the navigation link should be concise and clear, which is convenient for users to understand and also helps search engines to capture and understand the page content.

-• The hierarchy should not be too deep:Although the Anqi CMS supports secondary menus, a deep navigation hierarchy can increase the user's cognitive burden.
+- The hierarchy should not be too deep:Although Anqi CMS supports secondary menus, too deep navigation levels can increase the cognitive burden on users.
 It is recommended to keep it concise, with no more than two to three levels.

-• Clear cache after publishing:After any modification to the navigation settings in the AnQi CMS backend, please make sure to go to the "Update Cache" feature to clear the system cache to ensure that the front-end page reflects the latest changes in a timely manner.At the same time, your browser may also have local cache, it is recommended to force refresh the page (usually Ctrl+F5 or Cmd+Shift+R) or clear the browser cache.
+- Clear the cache after publishing:After any modification is made to the navigation settings in the AnQi CMS backend, please make sure to go to the "Update Cache" feature to clear the system cache to ensure that the front-end page reflects the latest changes in a timely manner.At the same time, your browser may also have local cache, it is recommended to refresh the page forcibly (usually Ctrl+F5 or Cmd+Shift+R) or clear the browser cache.

-• Regular Inspection:With the update of the website content, navigation links may become invalid.Suggest checking all navigation links regularly to avoid broken links, which is detrimental to user experience and SEO.
+- Regularly check:With the update of the website content, navigation links may become invalid.It is recommended to regularly check the validity of all navigation links to avoid dead links, which is不利 for both user experience and SEO.

-Through these steps and **practice, you can easily create and manage navigation menus with first and second-level layers in the Anqi CMS, providing your website visitors with intuitive and efficient browsing experiences.
+By following these steps and **practical experience, you can easily create and manage navigation menus with primary and secondary levels in Anqi CMS, providing your website visitors with intuitive and efficient browsing experiences.

-1. How to create a multi-level (more than two levels) navigation menu?The Anqi CMS backend management interface currently supports up to two levels of navigation, that is, one main menu and its corresponding submenus.This means you cannot add a third-level submenu directly through the backend interface for a secondary menu.If your business indeed requires a more complex, navigation structure exceeding two levels, it usually requires more advanced customization through front-end template code, but this goes beyond the direct configuration scope of the backend.
+How to create a multi-level (more than two levels) navigation menu?The AnQi CMS backend management interface currently supports up to two levels of navigation, that is, one main menu and its sub-menus.This means you cannot directly add a third-level submenu to a secondary menu through the backend interface.If your business indeed needs a more complex, multi-level navigation structure, it usually requires more advanced customization through front-end template code, but this goes beyond the direct configuration scope of the background.